michael-j-potts/Portfolio/README.md

 ### KivySkeleton (skeleton):
 This folder contains some skeleton examples of my initial exposure to kivy, a python based framework to create android applications.

+### Textmining (complete):
+This folder contains text mining projects related to webcrawlers for data gathering.

 ### TimeSeriesDataAlgorithms (various):
 This folder contains three projects from my personal projects, school projects and internship.
 Each project is related to time series algorithm implementations.